-Marbleized Chocolate Bark — it’s kind of like finger painting in the kitchen, but you get something delicious to eat when it’s all done!
+Marbleized Chocolate Bark — this colorful homemade chocolate bark is kind of like finger painting in the kitchen, but you get something delicious to eat when it’s all done!

 I think I may have to make about a dozen batches of this bark just to see how many pretty patterns I can come up with, so don’t be surprised to see a few more versions of it here before the year’s out.
 If you’re a regular visitor to TVFGI you probably already know that I’m a very visual person.
 Color gets my pulse racing and gives me a lot of pleasure — it runs in the family, one of my sisters is an artist and she teaches color theory.
 (We spent lots of time together sprawled out on the living room floor with our Crayolas.)
 It’s only natural that I love bright, vivid food, and while that’s usually in the form of fruits and veggies, occasionally a dessert like this Marbled Chocolate Bark comes along.

 This is made like all other barks, by melting chocolate and pouring it out onto a surface to cool, and then cutting it apart.
 To do the marbleized thing I dropped different colors on top of the base layer, and then swirled it all together with my trusty chopstick.
 You can’t really go wrong here, whatever colors you choose and how you do the swirling will result in a unique expression of you and your color sense.
 Every piece will be different.

 The rainbow colors in this bark are created with candy melts, which are little disks of vanilla flavored confectionery.
 I use them because they’re convenient — they’re already colored, and melt easily.
 You can find candy melts at any large craft store like Michaels.
 Amazon has them too, and if you have Amazon prime you could be making this this weekend!

 It’s a proven scientific fact that our eyes ‘taste’ our food before it even hits our mouths.
 The color of food can heighten the pleasure we take in it and that’s certainly the case here :)